ehn-dcc-development/eu-dcc-business-rules/README.md

 ## Licensing

-Copyright (C) 2021 T-Systems International GmbH and all other contributors
+Copyright (c) 2021 Ministry of Health, Science, and Sports, and all other contributors

 Licensed under the **Apache License, Version 2.0** (the "License"); you may not use this file except in compliance with the License.